 No surgery was needed – only a series of simple exercises.

-Here at Better Health Anchorage, we offer a number of physical therapy modalities to assist in treatment.
-Click here to learn more.
+Better Health Alaska offers a number of physical therapy modalities in Anchorage to assist in treatment.

 Prevention of a Pinched Nerve in the Hip

 Of course, the best treatment for a pinched nerve in the hip is to not get a pinched nerve in the hip in the first place.
 To that end, here are several things you can do in the way of preventive care:.

 - Maintaining a healthy weight – More weight means more pressure directed downward across your body, which in turn can compress the nerves in the hip.

 - Getting regular exercise – Exercise can help you maintain a healthy weight and strengthen muscles to straighten hips that are not aligned.

 - Regular chiropractic care – Among other things, regular chiropractic hip adjustments improve posture, which, in turn, keeps your muscles and skeleton properly aligned.
 This keeps them from pinching nerves in the hip.